A Brief History

 So suppose you send that document to someone else, the receiver of that document will also receive a public key which they will use to decrypt the signature so as to authenticate the legitimacy of your document and signature.
 If the public key fails to decrypt the signature, then it would mean that either you were not the one that signed it, or it was manipulated after you had signed.

 The CA is not only the custodian of the public and private keys but also charged with giving companies digital certificates which contain the public keys for digital signatures.
 These are organizations such as swiftsignature who provide electronic signing services.

 Now that you understand how each of the above works, let’s take a look at the key differences between them.

 E-signatures do not use the Public Key Infrastructure (PKI) protocol.
-The only party involved in creation of E-signature are the companies offering the electronic signing service.
+The only party involved in the creation of E-signature is the companies offering the electronic signing service.
 It is in the best interest of every company offering this service to ensure that their systems are secure and reliable.

 The PKI technology is internationally accepted and therefore the digital signatures can be used over a wide range of jurisdictions across the globe.
 E-signatures on the other hand although legally binding don’t have as much reach.
 It’s important to note that electronic signatures come in different forms and we have more and more reliable and widely accepted modes of electronic signing today.

 An electronic signature needs to prove who signed it, what they signed and the intent and approval behind the signing.
 It’s harder for the receiver of the document to prove all this.
 Digital signatures, on the other hand, are able to protect sensitive information, identify any and all attempts to make alterations to your document and signature, and they make it easy for the receiver of the document to ascertain the legitimacy of the document and signature with the use of a public key.

 How To Find The Best Electronic Signature Service